m1nce/Gold-Lead-Analysis/README.md

 **Alternative Hypothesis**: Looking at tier-one professional leagues only, in the population, a team having a gold lead at the 10-minute mark has an average higher rate than a team not having a gold lead.
 The observed difference cannot be explained by chance alone.

 **Test Statistic**: Difference in groups of means.
 We would use a difference of means because at first, it can be thought that we should use Total Variation Distance as we are dealing with two categorical pieces of data `'result'` and `'positive'`.
 However, this would not be the case because we take the meaning of `'result'` and turn it into a probability, which is a numerical piece of data.

-**Winrate with Gold lead - Win Rate without Gold lead**
+We would use the test statistic: Winrate with Gold lead - Win Rate without Gold lead

 **Significance Level**: We decided to use a significance of 5% or alpha = 0.05